Mammirati15/fullstackReact-Express-DynamoDB/README.md

 * Add a dismiss alert button for success key(with react-bootstrap) *How to write get request to DDB.*
 *I need to eliminate the space between jumbotron and carousel in home.js
+    and also put the navbar underneath the jumbotron.